 CORONAVIRUS (COVID-19) RESPONSE

-Beginning Tuesday, May 26th we'll be offering in-person, online (video), and phone counseling options to our clients.
+We currently offer in-person, online (video), and phone counseling options to our clients.
 We are committed to making counseling services available according to the preferences of our clients and in accordance with State of Georgia Guidelines for organizations such as ourselves.
 Below is a good description of what can be expected for those who choose to come into our office.

 IN PERSON COUNSELING